awsdocs/amazon-workdocs-user-guide/doc_source/hancom-online-edit.md

 **To join a live collaborative session**

-You can join another user in a live collaborative editing session to edit an Office file using Hancom Online Editing\.
+You can join another user in a live collaborative editing session to edit an Office file using Hancom ThinkFree\.

 1. In the web application, view the file\.
 You can also open it in the file browser view\.